TusharSharmaIN/Azure-Communication-Chat-POC/README.md

 # Azure Communication Services-Android Chat App

-This is the simple Chat app implemented with the help of Azure Communication Service-Chat library.
+This is the simple Chat app implemented with the help of Azure Communication Services-Chat library.

 For more details, refer to the blog on: